-A terminal server connection is typically an incoming call that uses V.34, V.42, V.110 or V.120 encapsulation.
-The call can also consist of an asynchronous data stream, such as when a user dials in from an analog modem or a serial connection to the MAX.
+A terminal server connection is host-to-host connection that uses analog modem, ISDN Terminal Adapter (using V.110 or V.120 encapsulation), or raw TCP.
 This section also applies to locally connected terminal server users, and describes how to limit access to the terminal server features such as Telnet server, raw-TCP, Rlogin server, and modem dialout.
-See "Setting up authentication for dial-in terminal server users" on page 3-22 for more information about the authentication required before a remote user can get access to any of these features.
+See "Setting up authentication for dial-in terminal server users" on page 3-24 for more information about the authentication required before a remote user can get access to any of these features.